romanpeters/server/README.md

 # Project Development Guide

-This repository contains Terraform configurations, Ansible playbooks, and Molecule tests for managing infrastructure (NixOS hosts and an NGINX webserver reverse proxy).
+This repository contains Terraform configurations, Ansible playbooks, and Molecule tests for managing infrastructure.

 ## Prerequisites
-These instructions assume your controller/workstation runs macOS or a Linux distribution (e.g., Ubuntu or RHEL).
-NixOS is only required on target hosts, not on your local machine.

 - Git
 - Python 3.8+ and pip (or pip3)